ahlim0m/tylernakamura.github.io/_posts/2016-09-06-my-software-wishlist.markdown

 - Without addons or plugins, change the import delimitter from card to card (can already change the delimitter from front to back)

 ### New Product Ideas
-- A script that can convert wikipedia pages (or any text) into flashcards
+- A script that can convert wikipedia pages (or any text) into flashcards based on sentence structure regex matches
 - Custom TV - a database for all video files.
 Video players randomly iterates through your videos and based on your criteria plays the videos.
  - could either be playing randomly or based on some order
  - if video was embedded in a web based browser, youtube videos could be incorporated in the database
 - Photo/Video reminder.
 Database of all photos and videos.
 Database contains meta data about who is in the photos/videos (possibly with facial recognition)
  - sends photos and videos to people IN the photos based on criteria via email
  - Email for each person gives options to change notification preferences.
+- A platform to make micro donations to many different charities, ie I can donate $5 a month, and it will be dispersed to many different organizations of my choice.
+Make donating easier!